TelegramBots/book/src/3/updates/webhook.md

 With Webhook, your application gets notified automatically by Telegram when new updates arrive for your bot.

-Your application will receive HTTP POST requests with an Update structure in the body, using specific JSON serialization settings as presented in `Telegram.Bot.Serialization.JsonSerializerOptionsProvider.Options`.
+Your application will receive HTTP POST requests with an Update structure in the body, using specific JSON serialization settings `Telegram.Bot.JsonBotAPI.Options`.

 Below, you will find how to configure an **ASP.NET Core Web API** project to make it work with Telegram.Bot, either with Controllers or Minimal APIs